 Anne Applebaum's Book

 Applebaum's Main Points

-Similar to Viola and Sheila Fitzpatrick’s earlier renditions of the Ukraine famine, Applebaum’s work stresses the “universal” nature of rebellion in the Ukraine and makes little distinction between the resistance strategies of countless villages, cities, and oblasts of the region as she argues that resistance served as an “organized reaction to a much-hated policy.”
+Similar to Viola and Sheila Fitzpatrick’s earlier renditions of the Ukrainian famine, Applebaum’s work stresses the “universal” nature of rebellion in Ukraine and makes little distinction between the resistance strategies of countless villages, cities, and oblasts of the region as she argues that resistance served as an “organized reaction to a much-hated policy.”
 As a result of this strong resistance, Applebaum argues that the Soviet regime sought to rid itself of this social and political problem once and for all by using a catastrophic famine to kill more than three million Ukrainians.
-Thus, as Applebaum’s work argues, the high death-toll in Ukraine was not the result of bad policies or a poor harvest, as historian Mark Tauger has argued in years prior, but the result of a deliberate state policy that was initiated to destroy countless lives.
+Thus, as Applebaum’s work argues, the high death toll in Ukraine was not the result of bad policies or a poor harvest, as historian Mark Tauger has argued in years prior, but the result of a deliberate state policy that was initiated to destroy countless lives.

 Quote From Book

 "Step by step, using bureaucratic language and dull legal terminology, the Soviet leadership, aided by their cowed Ukrainian counterparts, launched a famine within the famine, a disaster specifically targeted at Ukraine and Ukrainians."